wakatime/wakatime-blog/posts/32-flask-part-1-sqlalchemy-models-as-json.md

 Tags: flask, python, sqlalchemy
 ---

-*This is the first of three posts about building a JSON API with Flask.*
+*This is the first of three posts about building JSON APIs with Flask.*
 <br />*[Part 2][part2] and [part 3][part3] arrive tomorrow and the day after.*

 I've [seen][so1] [a][so2] [lot][so3] [of][so4] [questions][so5] on StackOverflow about how to turn SQLAlchemy models into JSON.